chrisdavies/rlite/README.md

 ## Possible surprises

-If there is a query parameter with the same name as a route parameter, it will override the route parameter.
-So given the following route definition:

-    /users/:name

-If you pass the following URL:

-    /users/chris?name=joe

-The value of params.name will be 'joe', not 'chris'.

 Keywords/patterns need to immediately follow a slash.
 So, routes like the following will not be matched:

     /users/user-:id